John Wesley and "Heart Religion"

-On the other extreme, the emphasis on correct belief as the standard by which righteousness is measured has seen a new upsurge among some Protestant groups recently.
+On the other extreme, the emphasis on correct belief as the standard by which righteousness is measured has seen a new upsurge among some Protestant groups.
 It is especially evident among conservative evangelical groups.
 Lifestyle and ethical decisions are based on conformity to a set of doctrinal beliefs or to a rigidly legalistic view of Scripture.
 How those beliefs are put into practice sometimes leads to a violation of the most essential elements of the Christian faith.
-Not too long ago, this was illustrated in a graphic way as someone protesting abortions in the name of God and the Church shot and killed a doctor who provided abortions.
+This was illustrated in a graphic way a few years ago as someone protesting abortions in the name of God and the Church shot and killed a doctor who provided abortions.

 So, as the theologian Frances Shaeffer asked in the 1970s, "How, then, shall we live?"
 Or in the words of the prophet Micah, "What does the Lord require of us?"
 (Micah 6:8).

 Of course, the simple answer is that because of our relationship with God through Jesus Christ we are to love one another.
 This love, modeled for us by the One who died on a cross that we might have life, flows from a transformed life.
 Loving others is not the cause of our relationship with God nor a requirement for it, but is the result.